synsi23b/WerkstudentBundle/README.md

 # WerkstudentBundle
-plugin for Kimai2 to manage Werkstudenten  accroding to German laws (irregular hours -> irregular holidays)
+plugin for Kimai2 to manage Werkstudenten  according to German laws (irregular hours -> irregular holidays)